Words by Charlotte Kent

-2. This sculpture is a commentary on the restraints modern society puts on the human soul by limiting our creativity, free will, and individuality.
+2. This sculpture is a commentary on modern society’s restraints on the human soul by limiting our creativity, free will, and individuality.

-3. This sculpture is a commentary on the potential negative consequences of nuclear weapons as well as an acknowledgement of the lack of accountability for their worldwide production, stockpiling, and use.
+3. This sculpture is a commentary on the potential negative consequences of nuclear weapons and acknowledges the lack of accountability for their worldwide production, stockpiling, and use.

-Reben makes physical objects based on the initial texts but the whole work is the object with the neural network name, the critical texts, etc. The passages often include quotes from other fake critics but also reference and comparison to known works of art.
-The writing style is a little clunky (for those of us who like to play with words) but that is a minor criticism given the leaps technology is making.
-This work has already been discussed by Forbes, amidst the furor around GPT.
-Matthew Sparks asked in The Guardian back in 2014 if a machine would be replacing art historians, but of course, that (as with anything automation related) depends on the criteria.
+Reben makes physical objects based on the initial texts, but the whole work is the object with the neural network name, the critical texts, etc. The passages often include quotes from other fake critics but also reference and comparison to known works of art.
+The writing style is a little clunky (for those of us who like to play with words), but that is a minor criticism given the leaps technology is making.
+This work has already been discussed by Forbes amidst the furore around GPT.
+Matthew Sparks asked in The Guardian back in 2014 if a machine would replace art historians, but of course, that (as with anything automation related) depends on the criteria.

-AI Am I? may represent how intellectual labour, as well as manual, can be automated, but for Reben it is really about thinking through collaborative processes with the machine.
-There’s the Thought Renders series based on the brain activity of a person thinking about an adjective-noun combination.
+AI Am I? may represent how intellectual labour and manual labour can be automated, but for Reben, it is really about thinking through collaborative processes with the machine.
+There’s the Thought Renders series based on a person’s brain activity thinking about an adjective-noun combination.
 The collaboration is necessary for there to be anything at all.
 Variations on this theme include AmalGAN, Five Dollars Can Save Planet Earth, AI Misfortunes…it is the refrain across all his work and one he approaches with curiosity and wit.

-He has always been building things but was in school for engineering when he got involved helping artists at Eyebeam.
-One of these first projects was conceived by Alicia Eggert who needed technical assistance realizing it.
-Pulse Machine is a countdown clock of the average lifespan of those born in Nashville, Tennessee on 2 June 2012.
+He has always been building things but was in school for engineering when he got involved in helping artists at Eyebeam.
+One of these first projects was conceived by Alicia Eggert, who needed technical assistance to realize it.
+Pulse Machine is a countdown clock of the average lifespan of those born in Nashville, Tennessee, on 2 June 2012.
 It is accompanied by an ominous kick drum.
 The work dies once it reaches zero.
-Is the work his, hers, both?
-Does it matter outside of a Vasari-like biographical art history or for intellectual property reasons?
+Is the work his, hers, or both?
+Does it matter outside of Vasari-like biographical art history or for intellectual property reasons?

-QR codes mostly contain web-links, but can hold any textual information (up to a certain size), which is why they make “the ideal optical storage and archival medium for CiAo code,” as Reben says.
+QR codes mostly contain web-links, but can hold any textual information (up to a certain size), making “the ideal optical storage and archival medium for CiAo code,” as Reben says.
 The artist’s special website https://www.qr2a.xyz/ (which reads as QR to art) explains his process in great detail for those who want to play with the idea themselves, along with a gallery of works.
-Interested in playing with medium, Reben has also produced blockchain artefacts, most notably TokenArt that inverts the process since viewers ‘“develop” their own exclusive but reproducible tangible artwork by way of a physical token linked to a unique intangible identifier.’
+Interested in playing with medium, Reben has also produced blockchain artefacts, most notably TokenArt, that invert the process since viewers ‘“develop” their own exclusive but reproducible tangible artwork by way of a physical token linked to a unique intangible identifier.’
 It’s this kind of inversion that makes Reben’s practice important.
 He’s not a process artist, but he’s not focusing exclusively on the end product.
 He’s willing to risk the absurdity at the heart of creativity itself.

 Reben knows his work has an element of humour and cultivates it.
 Humour makes anything more approachable, even complex ideas like what are we doing and where are we going?
 Existential angst as it appeared in Paris post World War 2 is now just too emo.
-The machines may take over everything but if they really are, then rather than wring our hands about it, let’s engage them thoroughly.
-It’s a variation on that old existential crisis of knowing you will die and so relinquishing the horror of your own demise to live fully.
+The machines may take over everything, but if they really are, then let’s engage them thoroughly rather than wring our hands about it.
+It’s a variation on that old existential crisis of knowing you will die and relinquishing your own demise’s horror to live fully.

-Art can draw you in without being pop, although Superfluous Automation: Bubble Wrap will actively engage popping since it is a “machine to efficiently and quickly pop bubble wrap” –hence eliminating all the fun to be had therein.
-Which is his point.
-Everyone talks about automation but in the excitement of its possibility, we may forget to examine and discuss why we want to automate these things at all.
-That may uncover much larger social problems, fears, biases, structures that deserve to be redrawn.
+Art can draw you in without being pop, although Superfluous Automation: Bubble Wrap will actively engage popping since it is a “machine to efficiently and quickly pop bubble wrap” –hence eliminating all the fun to be had therein, which is his point.
+Everyone talks about automation, but in the excitement of its possibility, we may forget to examine and discuss why we want to automate these things at all.
+That may uncover much larger social problems, fears, biases, and structures that must be redrawn.
 The prototype needing tweaks might not be the object in front of you but all that surrounds you.
-Much of his work is about the tenuous relationship between man and machine, one that we are still designing, but not alone.
+Much of his work is about the tenuous relationship between man and machine, which we are still designing, but not alone.